 5.There is a difference between a track you casually throw up on SoundCloud and something you’ve officially released.
 Put care and value into your releases.
 People respond to this.

-6. If you spend more than five minutes tweaking an EQ on a single track is because does not need any EQ, don´t overcook it!
+6. If you spend more than five minutes tweaking an EQ on a single track probably do not need any EQ at all, don´t overcook it!